The Xometry app works best with JavaScript enabled!

 Common mild steel Galvalume roof - Image Credit: Shutterstock/Hamid Rustanto

-Mild steel, also known as low-carbon steel, is one of the most widely used steel.
-It is used in the construction and automotive industries, and for fencing, signs, and innumerable other applications.
-It is valued for its weldability, machinability, and ductility.
+Mild steel, also known as low-carbon steel, is one of the most widely used steels.
+It is used in the construction and automotive industries, and for fencing, signs, and other applications.
+Generally speaking, it has good weldability, machinability, and ductility.
 Mild steel is primarily characterized by having a carbon content of less than 0.2 % by weight.
 The 4-digit AISI (American Iron and Steel Institute) classification codes for mild steel start with "10" and end with two digits that are less than 20, indicating the approximate carbon content of the steel in hundredths.

 This article will explore the chemical composition, mechanical properties, grades, and characteristics of mild steel.